flutter/website/src/docs/development/add-to-app/android/project-setup.md

 ---

-Flutter can be embedded into your existing Android application in a piecemeal fashion as a source code sub-project or as AARs.
+Flutter can be embedded into your existing Android application in a piecemeal fashion as a source code Gradle sub-project or as AARs.

 The integration flow can be done via the Android Studio IDE with the [Flutter plugin](https://plugins.jetbrains.com/plugin/9212-flutter) or manually.